Nail glue is just one of those necessary evils that everyone in the press-on nail universe has to deal with.

 The next time you apply press-on nails, see if you can use a minimal amount of glue and make it easier on yourself when it’s time for removal.

-The Perfect Glue Removal Routine
+The Perfect Routine to Remove Nail Glue

 After about a week of holding strong, you will notice that even the most high-quality press-on nails will start to feel less secure on your natural nails.